 Workers in the State of California are eligible to file a claim for workers’ compensation benefits if they suffer an injury or illness while on the job and within the scope of their job duties.
 In many cases, an injured worker will eventually be able to go back to work in some way.
 However, there might not be a job available to go back to.

 Unlike in many other states throughout the country, California law does not require that an employer protect a worker’s job after an illness or injury.
 Similarly, employers are not required to find an injured or ill worker a new job in the event they are involved in an accident that limits their work abilities.
 However, California law does provide for anti-discrimination.

-If you have suffered an injury while you were on the job and within the course of your employment, a California workers’ compensation attorney may be able to help.
+If you have suffered an injury while you were on the job and within the course of your employment, a San Jose workers’ compensation attorney may be able to help.
 Your lawyer can determine if you have a viable claim, and if so, could file the claim and the necessary paperwork on your behalf.